reuschj/query-range/README.md

 # Query Range

-This package provides an iterator (conforming to `IteratorProtocol`) which finds all ranges of a query within the searched content.
+This package provides an iterator (conforming to `Iterator`) which finds all ranges of a query within the searched content.
 The iterator can be collected to an `Vec<Range<usize>>`, mapped or used manually (by calling the `next()` method until no further result is returned).

 This also exports several range utilities for use with strings.